 By Amy J. Adolay

-• Amy J. Adolay is a partner at Krieg DeVault LLP who focuses her practice on employment litigation and counseling.
-The opinions expressed are those of the author.
+• Amy J. Adolay is a partner at Krieg DeVault LLP and chair of the firm’s labor and employment law practice.
+Opinions expressed are those of the author.